thaerkh/vim-workspace/README.md

 ### Sensible Settings
 While not enabled by default, this plugin comes available with common vim settings that most/all people can agree on.

-If you would like to enable these settings (viewable in `plugin/workspace.vim`), add and customize the following example to your vimrc:
+If you would like to enable these settings (viewable in `plugin/workspace.vim`), add the following to your vimrc:
 ```
 let g:workspace_sensible_settings = 1
 ```